Bedrooms 3, Sleeps 6, Ratings 1 9.7/10

-The one-bedroomed cottage is a perfect retreat for a couple, but sleeps up to four if using the double sofabed in the sitting room.
+The one bedroomed cottage is a perfect retreat for a couple, but can sleep up to 3 if using the double sofabed in the sitting room, or a fold-up single or cot can be put in the bedroom.

 There is excellent, free, wi-fi internet.
-Out guests often tell us it is better than they have at home.
+Our guests often tell us it is better than they have at home!

-The cottage also benefits from UK and French television.
+The cottage also benefits from UK and French television, and UK radio channels on Sky.

-Behind the cottage is a lovely little sun-trap garden with patio area, sun loungers, parasol and bbq, and open countryside beyond.
-The one-bedroomed cottage is perfect for a couple, but sleeps up to four.
-We supply baby equipment at no extra cost (please ask for details)
+Behind the cottage is a lovely little sun trap garden with patio area, sun loungers, parasol and bbq, and open countryside beyond.
+We also supply baby equipment at no extra cost (please ask for details)

 On the ground floor is the sitting/dining room, with double sofabed and log-burning stove.
-The dining area seats four and the cottage is very well equipped with ample tableware for you to be able to dine in style.
-There is a compact but well equipped kitchen (including washing machine) and a little rear garden with open countryside beyond.
+The dining area seats four and the cottage is very well equipped with ample cookware and tableware for you to be able to dine in style.
+There is a compact but well equipped kitchen (including washing machine) and a little rear garden with patio area and open countryside beyond.
 There is a good selection of books to browse through, plus a DVD player and selection of films.
-You are welcome to exchange any book on our shelves to take with you if you haven't finished reading it, for one of your own that you have read.
+You are welcome to exchange any book on our shelves to take with you if you haven't finished reading it, for one of your own that you have finished reading.
+It works really well.

 The compact but practical kitchen is well equipped with ample cookware, utensils and tableware for four guests to dine in comfort.
 There is also a washing machine, essential for a longer stay.
 The dining area seats four.

-The cosy living/dining room has a double sofa bed, and UK and French tv.
+The cosy living/dining room has a double sofabed, and UK and French TV, plus UK digital radio.
 There is a dvd player, with a selection of dvds, a good collection of books to browse through, and an excellent wi-fi connection.
-There is electric heating plus a log burning stove which keeps the cottage lovely and warm in the Winter.
+There is electric heating plus a log burning stove which keeps the cottage lovely and warm in the winter.

-The spacious double bedroom has plenty of storage and a very comfortable double bed.
+The spacious and quietly situated double bedroom has plenty of storage and a very comfortable double bed.
 A fold up single can also be used in the bedroom, or downstairs in the sitting/dining room.
 We can also provide a travel cot and high chair for a baby, plus a small single fold-up chair-bed for a younger child.
+The shower room is right next door.

-The spacious, light and airy, first floor shower room has a power shower cublcle and heated towel radiator.
+The spacious, light and airy, first floor shower room has a power shower cubicle, WC, handbasin and heated towel radiator.
 It is situated right next to the bedroom.

 We have been living in France since 2003, originally coming from the UK, where we have grown-up children and Grand-children, who absolutely adore visiting us in France and do so every summer without fail.
 We are both fluent in French and English, and therefore on hand should you need assistance or information on the region in general during your stay.
 We began doing holiday lets in 2011, although our listing on Holiday France Direct is brand new, which is why we don't have any reviews up to now.